philterd/phileas/README.md

 * Can shift dates or replace dates with approximate representations (i.e. "3 months ago").
 * Fully customizable using "filter profiles" that define what sensitive information to find and how to redact it.

-## Sensitive Information Supported by Phileas
+## Supported PII, PHI, Other Sensitive Information

 ### Persons